-5.9 Medical/dental appointments
+5.10 Medical/dental appointments

 Subject to prior agreement with your Head of Department or line manager, reasonable time off to attend doctor, dentist or hospital appointments will be authorised.
-Ideally, appointments should be made on non-working days or outside working hours, but if this is not possible, then they should be made at the beginning or end of a working day or on a day of the week when your workload tends to be quieter to minimise disruption.
-Any time off required will normally be with pay, but you will be expected to make the time up.
+Ideally, appointments should be made on non-working days or outside working hours; however, if this is not possible, they should be made at the beginning or end of a working day, or on a day of the week when your workload tends to be quieter to minimise disruption.
+Any time off required will normally be with pay, but you may be expected to make the time up.

 We request that you give us as much notice as possible of such appointments, particularly when these are routine checks.
 Failure to give reasonable notice when this is possible may result in disciplinary action, or the absence being regarded as unauthorised (and therefore unpaid) leave.
-Different rules apply to ante-natal appointments - see above.
+Different rules apply to ante-natal appointments - see our Maternity, Paternity, Adoption & Shared Parental Leave policy.

-5.10 Compassionate leave
+5.11 Compassionate leave